2 min read

 Whether it’s organisational change, personal transformation (hi Spring!) or even career change, it’s in the springtime air.
 I’m so down for this.

-Change is my favourite thing – new growth, new ideas and new possibilities.
+Change is my favourite thing – new growth, ideas, and possibilities.
 But apparently, not everyone feels the same.
-People are always grumbling to me about how “resistant to change” their colleagues and teams are.
+People always grumble about how “resistant to change” their colleagues and teams are.
 Rubbish.
-People don’t fear change – as Heifetz and Linsky point out, no-one gives back a winning lottery ticket!
+People don’t fear change – as Heifetz and Linsky point out, no one gives back a winning lottery ticket!
 It’s loss that people are afraid of.

 The world got weird

 In 2020, the world feels less knowable than it used to, and the potential for loss seems around every corner.
-People are losing their freedom, families and jobs as COVID continues to ravage the globe.
+People are losing their freedom, families, and jobs as COVID continues to ravage the globe.
 In New Zealand, we’re bizarrely insulated from the primary impacts of the pandemic, but the secondary ones are starting to hit hard.
-Economic uncertainty and border closures are sending a ripple effect through our businesses, policy-making and future planning.
+Economic uncertainty and border closures are having a ripple effect through our businesses, policy-making, and future planning.

-COVID aside, work and the world in general just feels less knowable than it used to, doesn’t it?
-Our parents and grandparents left school, got a job, and felt confident doing that job for the length of their career.
+COVID aside, work and the world feels less knowable than they used to, don’t they?
+Our parents and grandparents left school, got a job, and felt confident doing that job for their careers.
 It wasn’t necessarily easy, but it felt stable.

 Teachers taught.
 Lawyers lawyer-ed.
 Doctors doctor-ed.
-But now, when my kids talk about what they want to be when they grow up, I’m not sure what to say.
-What is a teacher, in pandemic uncertainty and with online learning?
-What are lawyers, as we advance blockchain, encrypted data and global commerce?
+But now, when my kids talk about what they want to be when they grow up, I’m unsure what to say.
+What is a teacher in pandemic uncertainty and with online learning?
+What are lawyers as we advance blockchain, encrypted data and global commerce?
 How will medicine evolve as bedside assistants become robots, society ages, the middle-class questions vaccines and biotechnology hurtles ahead?

 Change is constant

-If you’ve got personal, organisational or career change on the cards, take heart.
+Take heart if you’ve got personal, organisational or career change on the cards.
 According to a LinkedIn source, people will, on average, switch jobs fifteen times in their lifetime, which could include a handful of significant career shifts.
-The rules are different now, and the options available to us are more varied and flexible than ever before.
+The rules are different now, and the options are more varied and flexible.

-Lucky for us, complexity’s not a bad thing.
+Lucky for us, complexity is not a bad thing.
 Complex systems, like in nature, are more resilient and adaptive.
 We lose our more fragile bits as we go through adversity and come out the other side smarter, stronger and better prepared for the next thing.

 You're made for this

 Either way, it’s OK.
 We’re built for this.
-We’re an evolutionary animal, and we thrive on the chance to make things better – as long as we feel like we’re part of it.
+We’re an evolutionary animal, and we thrive on the chance to improve things – as long as we feel like we’re part of it.
 So don’t step back.
-Don’t be a plastic bag, battered around by the winds of change.
+Don’t be a plastic bag battered around by the winds of change.
 Focus on your bit.
 The exciting bit.
 The learning, the growth and the opportunities.

 And hey - I know you can’t feel like that every day.
-It might be that today, this email hits your inbox and you roll your eyes and swear at me through your phone.
+It might be that today, this email hits your inbox, and you roll your eyes and swear at me through your phone.
 That’s cool, I get it.
-Some days, it’s fine to get up and feel grumpy, worried, and resentful.
+Some days, getting up and feeling grumpy, worried, and resentful is fine.
 Being a person is hard.
 Being a person who doesn’t know what’s coming next is even harder.

 But you can’t stay there – and it’s unlikely you will.
 Take the day, be emo, and then start again tomorrow.